facebook/react/docs/docs/addons-animation.md

 > Note:
 >
-> `ReactTransitionGroup` and `ReactCSSTransitionGroup` are both deprecated as of React v15.5.0.
-The recommendation is to use `TransitionGroup` and `CSSTransitionGroup` from [`react-transition-group`](https://github.com/reactjs/react-transition-group) instead.
+> `ReactTransitionGroup` and `ReactCSSTransitionGroup` have been moved to the [`react-transition-group`](https://github.com/reactjs/react-transition-group/tree/v1-stable) package that is maintained by the community.
+Its 1.x branch is completely API-compatible with the existing addons.
+Please file bugs and feature requests in the [new repository](https://github.com/reactjs/react-transition-group/tree/v1-stable).

 The [`ReactTransitionGroup`](#low-level-api-reacttransitiongroup) add-on component is a low-level API for animation, and [`ReactCSSTransitionGroup`](#high-level-api-reactcsstransitiongroup) is an add-on component for easily implementing basic CSS animations and transitions.